Benchmark Employer Advice, advice-centre

 It can help to take a time-out from your business, to stand back and get a fresh perspective on it.
 You may already have everything you need to grow your strategy, but it needs to be given the space to come out.
 A strategy workshop can therefore prove very useful.
 A workshop can bring together all the members of a management team, away from the daily pressures of work, to draw upon their combined knowledge, vision and creativity.

-PKF (UK) LLP are a leading national firm of accountants and business advisers who specialise in advising growing and entrepreneurial businesses, AIM and fully listed companies, and public and not-for-profit organisations.
+PKF (UK) LLP are a leading national firm of accountants and business advisers who specialise in advising growing and entrepreneurial business, AIM and fully listed companies, and public and not-for-profit organisations.
 We have local offices in Sheffield, Leeds, Manchester and Nottingham.
-For more information, please see out website http://www.pkf.co.uk
+For more information please see our website http://www.pkf.co.uk